libwasm/libwasm/doc/libwasm.md

 # libwasm

 Linwasm is a library to manipulate webassembly files from C++.

-It also contains an assembler (converting a text file to a binary file, a dissassembler (converting a binary file to a text file) and a converter (converting a text file or a script file to C, or convertsings a text file to contain folded instructions).
+It also contains a program, named *wasmdasm*, to exercise the library.
+This allows to convert a text, binary or script file to a text file, a binary file or c-code.

-The assembler and disassembler are described first, because they can be used out of the box and require little documentation.

-The libray will be described last.
+The generated text file can use sequential code or folded expressions.
+Different kindof readable dumps can also be generated.

+The conversion progarm is first described, as well as some older deprecated programs.

+Then the library is described.

 ### Conventions